 VET-1-1 SERVICES TERMS AND CONDITIONS

-THESE SERVICES TERMS AND CONDITIONS (THESE “TERMS”) TOGETHER WITH: (I) ANY FEE INFORMATION SEPARATELY PROVIDED BY VET-1-1 (“FEE SCHEDULE”); AND/OR (II) ANY OTHER DOCUMENTS EXECUTED BY BOTH PARTIES THAT INDICATE THAT THEY ARE GOVERNED BY OR SUBJECT TO THESE TERMS (COLLECTIVELY REFERRED TO HEREIN AS THE “AGREEMENT”) SET FORTH THE TERMS AND CONDITIONS THAT APPLY TO THE SERVICES PROVIDED BY VET-1-1 TO CLIENT.
+THESE SERVICES TERMS AND CONDITIONS (THESE “TERMS”) TOGETHER WITH ANY OTHER DOCUMENTS EXECUTED BY BOTH PARTIES THAT INDICATE THAT THEY ARE GOVERNED BY OR SUBJECT TO THESE TERMS (COLLECTIVELY REFERRED TO HEREIN AS THE “AGREEMENT”) SET FORTH THE TERMS AND CONDITIONS THAT APPLY TO THE SERVICES PROVIDED BY VET-1-1 TO CLIENT.

 As used herein, the term “Vet-1-1” shall mean the Vet-1-1 legal entity providing the applicable services and the term “Client” shall mean Client’s legal entity receiving the services and its Affiliates.
 “Affiliate” shall mean with respect to a party hereto, any legal entity, whether existing now or in the future, that either directly or indirectly controls, is controlled by or is under common control with such party.